Film/Television Production

 W

-The principles and techniques of script writing for dramatic and fiction film and television productions are explored.
-In this course, students develop and write a major screenplay suitable for production and pitching to potential producers and or investors.
+The principles and techniques of script writing for dramatic and fiction films and television productions are explored in this course.
+Students develop and write a major screenplay suitable for production and pitching to potential producers and or investors.
 (Previously CO 360).

 FT 365: Fiction and Dramatic Film and TV Production